kaazing/bower-kaazing-client-javascript-bridge/README.md

 # bower-kaazing-client-javascript-bridge

-# About this Project
+## About this Project

-Bower artifacts for kaazing-client-javascript-bridge
+This project contains the build artifacts from the Kaazing Github project kaazing-client-javascript-bridge (https://github.com/kaazing/kaazing-client-javascript-bridge.git.)

+This project is not intended to be built or changed directly.
+Instead, it will be updated whenever the kaazing-client-javascript-bridge project is updated and released.